GET THE FACTS ABOUT ONLINE RUMORS!

 - Goodwill operates several dozen adult, charter high schools called Excel Centers, which prepare students with both a high school diploma and credentials as well as free childcare for adult learners.
 These graduates are showing significantly higher wages, many are going on to higher degrees, and even their children are demonstrating improved academic performance.

-- The Goodwill Digital Career Accelerator®, a first of its kind partnership with Google.org to equip people with digital skills in a changing economy, has engaged nearly 1 million individulas and enables participants to learn basic online skills to coding and cyber security skills.
+- The Goodwill Digital Career Accelerator® (GDCA), a first-of-its-kind collaboration with Google.org equips people with digital skills in a changing economy.
+Since its launch, it has engaged more than 1 million individuals in digital skills training for career pathways and more than 10,000 receive job readiness training, with an additional 153,000 using those skills to connect with employment.
+The GDCA enables participants to learn basic online skills as well as train in more advanced skills, such as coding and cyber security skills.

 Steven C. Preston